tai2/decor/README.md

 # What's decor?

 `decor` is a Markdown transformer which takes Markdown files as contents and a standalone HTML file as a template.
-It is designed for rather a oneshot single page use than a fullset static site generation.
+It is designed for rather oneshot single page use than fullset static site generation.

 # Installation